Hit by a car while riding your bike in Phoenix?

 - Stay to the Right: Cyclists must ride as close as practicable to the right-hand edge of the roadway, with exceptions for passing, preparing for a left turn, or avoiding hazards (A.R.S. §28-815(A)).

 If you’ve been injured in a bicycle accident, you might face mounting expenses and emotional hardships.
 Arizona law allows victims to pursue compensation for their losses, which can ease the burden and help you rebuild your life.
-This section explains the types of compensation you may be eligible to claim and how they address the impact of your accident.

 Types of Compensation